alvinkp/My_Password_Generator/README.md

 # <span style="color:Chartreuse">My Password Generator</span>

-This was the second challenge assignment for our UPENN Bootcamp.
-We were tasked with creating a Portfolio Website from scratch for a potential employer.
+This was the third challenge assignment for our UPENN Bootcamp.
+We were tasked with creating a Password Generator.
 (See **User Story** and **Acceptable Criteria** sections below).

 ---